gsiwatch/practiceRedis/README.md

 Caching is everywhere

+Database selection:
+Redis: if we need to in memory data and to be stored in key value pair MongoDB/ Couch DB - if the clients have documents for example linkedin and they want to store the information Cassandra - if the clients have wide column
+Neo4j - if the client data is graph based for example social website

 # About Redis
 Redis - NoSQL in Memory Database, it is an open source database that is used to build highly scalable web performant applications. key value store